-Note: To safeguard the Foundation's ability to support Rotarians, clubs, and districts, the Trustees have laid out a clear order of priority to ensure that programs, operating expenses (fund development and general administrative expenses), and the operating reserve are funded.
-The funding model that will take effect on 1 July 2015 will provide a more predictable level of financial support for programs and the operating expenses it takes to make them successful.
-Learn more about the long-term strategy to secure the Foundation's future by reading the PowerPoint presentation at www.rotary.org.
+\To safeguard the Foundation's ability to support Rotarians, clubs, and districts, the Trustees have laid out a clear order of priority to ensure that programs, operating expenses (fund development and general administrative expenses), and the operating reserve are funded.
+The funding model that took effect on 1 July 2015 provides a more predictable level of financial support for programs and the operating expenses it takes to make them successful.
+Learn more about the long-term strategy to secure the Foundation's future.